helldivers-2/api/CONTRIBUTING.md

 ### Formatting, line endings and syntax
 There's three pilars when it comes to coding conventions, formatting etc:
-- [.editorconfig](https://editorconfig.org/) is set up in the repository, if your IDE supports it you should install the required plugin to ensure your code is correctly formatted according to it.
+- [.editorconfig](https://editorconfig.org/) is set up in the repository, if your IDE supports it you should install the required plugin to ensure your code is correctly formatted according to the configuration.
 - [Microsoft C# coding conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)
     write idiomatic C# and try to follow conventions from either Microsoft or the project if it deviates from a specific rule.